Alexander Myres: Detroit Lions

 On December 2, 2020, Myres was signed to the Detroit Lions' practice squad.
 He was elevated to the active roster on December 19 for the team's week 15 game against the Tennessee Titans, and reverted to the practice squad after the game.
 Myres was notably recognized for being stiff-armed by Derrick Henry during his lone Lions appearance.
 He was placed on the practice squad/injured list on December 29 after agitating his previous groin muscle tear at practice.

 San Francisco 49ers

 On August 10, 2021, Myres signed a one-year contract with the San Francisco 49ers.
 He was waived on August 31, 2021.

 Indianapolis Colts

 On January 12, 2022, Myres signed a reserve/future contract with the Indianapolis Colts.
 He was released on August 16, 2022.

 Houston Roughnecks

-On November 20, 2022, Myres was drafted by the Houston Roughnecks in the 5th round of the XFL draft.
+On November 20, 2022, Myres was selected by the Houston Roughnecks in the 5th round of the XFL draft.
 He was placed on the reserve list by the team on March 7, 2023, and activated on April 8.
 He was released on June 22, 2023.